 Based on the Construction Innovation Map, the Tree Map below illustrates the impact of the top 10 construction industry trends.
 Companies prefer a more collaborative approach and make the overall construction lifecycle much more transparent.
 Solutions to this end include advanced BIM software and cloud-based management tools.
 Companies also use construction robots to shorten the construction time by increasing the accuracy of construction processes.
 Moreover, the application of the Internet of Things (IoT) and reality technologies, such as augmented and virtual reality (AR/VR) ensures worker safety and connects job sites.
 Advanced building materials have enhanced properties and fit modern construction methods like modular and sustainable construction.
 Additionally, technology digitalizes construction monitoring and inspection, making it easier for construction planners and site supervisors.
 3D Printing automates the construction process and reduces the need for a manual workforce while also offering higher flexibility.

 Building planning and designing is a collaborative process that requires inputs from multiple stakeholders including engineers, architects, builders, and clients, among others.
 With the traditional method, it is difficult to visualize changes in real-time as everyone works on their unique files.
 This results in generating multiple versions of the same plan and causes confusion.
 Advanced BIM tools solve this problem by providing a central database and enabling everyone to work on a single shared model.
 While 5D BIM allows for the cost and time overlays, 6D BIM also accounts for energy budgeting.
 These solutions identify clashes during the initial stages and improve overall workflow efficiency.
-In combination with AR and VR, BIM solutions enable the visualization of models on a real scale and testing in a simulated environment.
+In combination with AR and VR, building information modeling enables fast testing in simulated environments.

 VisualLive enables Immersive BIM Visualization

-US-based startup VisualLive develops applications to visualize BIM models at the construction site.
+US-based startup VisualLive develops immersive BIM visualizations for construction sites.
 The startup uses cloud computing to import large-size BIM files into HoloLens wearables and mobile devices while maintaining all geometries, textures, and materials.
 The downloadable plugin generates a unique QR code for each model in BIM.
 The mobile application then scans the code to overlay the model on the actual construction site.
 By using the solution, construction planners detect design errors before construction begins, hence, saving costs and time.

 BIMCRONE develops Advanced BIM Software

-Turkish startup BIMCRONE develops a BIM software that allows all the construction stakeholders to manage, report, and monitor their projects in real-time in a single platform.
+Turkish startup BIMCRONE develops advanced BIM software that allows all the construction stakeholders to manage, report, and monitor their projects in real-time in a single platform.
 It provides pre-construction features like revision management, team collaboration, and clash detection.
-During construction, BIMCRONE helps in collaboration, asset management, delay analysis, field monitoring, change management, and overall project management.
+During construction, BIMCRONE enables collaboration, asset management, delay analysis, field monitoring, change management, and overall project management.
 The solution also offers post-construction solutions where stakeholders track asset availability and manage financial transactions.

 Offsite construction, one of the emerging construction industry trends, allows designing, manufacturing, and fabricating building elements in a factory.
 In traditional construction, weather conditions increase costs by introducing contingency fees and require extra labor hours.
 Onsite construction also produces a lot of material waste.
 Offsite construction, on the other hand, transforms the construction lifecycle in terms of sustainability, worker safety, and quality.
 It incorporates a range of innovative materials, 3D printing technology, and novel assembling techniques.
 The first part of offsite construction involves volumetric construction which includes modular and pod construction.
 This technique allows the prefabrication of heavy 3D structures like rooms and homes.
 The second aspect includes panelized construction under which the factory develops flat panels for use in walls, floors, or roof panes.
 Modern commercial buildings use this technique to install partitions and support elements.
 Hence, startups provide modular construction solutions to replace traditional construction methods.